Myrmex/overview/cadmus/dev/backend-part.md

     /// these keys: ....</returns>
     public override IEnumerable<DataPin> GetDataPins(IItem? item = null)
     {
+        // TODO: remove the filter if not using it, or make it a singleton
-        DataPinBuilder builder = new(new StandardDataPinTextFilter());
+        // if using it in several components in the same library DataPinBuilder builder = new(new StandardDataPinTextFilter());

         builder.Set("tot", Entries?.Count ??
 0, false);